Double (association football): Libya

 In Libya, two teams have won the Double of the Libyan Premier League and the Libyan Cup.

 Madagascar

 In Madagascar, four teams have won the Double of the THB Champions League and the Coupe de Madagascar.

 Malawi

-In Malawi, only one team has won the Double of the Malawi Premier Division and the Malawi FAM Cup.
+In Malawi, two teams have won the Double of the Malawi Premier Division and the Malawi FAM Cup.

 Mali

 In Mali, three teams have won the Double of the Malian Première Division and the Malian Cup.

 Mauritania

-In Mauritania, two teams have won the Double of the Ligue 1 Mauritania and the Coupe du Président de la République.
+In Mauritania, three teams have won the Double of the Ligue 1 Mauritania and the Coupe du Président de la République.

 Mauritius

-In Mauritius, seven teams have won the Double of the Mauritian League and the Mauritian Cup.
+In Mauritius, eight teams have won the Double of the Mauritian League and the Mauritian Cup.

 Morocco

 In Morocco, three teams have won the Double of the Botola and the Coupe du Trône.

 Mozambique

 In Mozambique, five teams have won the Double of the Moçambola and the Taça de Moçambique.

 Namibia

 In Namibia, only one team has won the Double of the Namibia Premier League and the NFA Cup.